Jeff-Russ/ror-guides/rails-database.md

 	> teacher.first_name = "Jo" # set first_name attr. to "Jo" in temp. memory
 	> teacher.first_name        # prints out "Jo"
 	> teacher.new_record?       # returns true because we haven't saved yet
-	> teacher.save              # generates and runs SQL or whatever you are using
+	> teacher.save              # runs SQL INSERT or whatever you are using
 	> teacher.new_record?       # now we will see false
 	> teacher.id                # prints the newly created integer id.